Rubber Gaskets | Rubber Seals | Rubber O-rings

-Rubber gaskets, rubber seals and rubber o-rings are used for applications where pressures and temperatures are in an average range and chemical environments are mild.
+We stock rubber gaskets, rubber seals and rubber o-rings, which are used for applications where pressures and temperatures are in an average range and chemical environments are mild.
 Most materials handle pressures up to 150 psi and temperatures from ‐60 ˚C up to 200 ˚C (dependent on grade).
-It is important to note that in case of rubber and PVC gasket materials, the pressure and temperature ratings do not change much with significant changes in thickness.
+As a result it is important to note that in the case of rubber and PVC gasket materials, the pressure and temperature ratings do not change much with significant changes in thickness.
 Silicone and Viton are two variants that can handle high temperatures of 200 ˚C.

-We stock rubber gasket material of various thicknesses which can be easily converted to suit your requirements.
-Three popular types of rubber materials are Ethylene propene (EPDM), Nitrile (NBR) and Neoprene (CR).
-All are resistant to common dilute acids and alkalis.
+We stock rubber gaskets material of various thicknesses which can be easily converted to suit your requirements.
+Three popular types of rubber materials, Ethylene propene (EPDM), Nitrile (NBR) and Neoprene (CR), all are resistant to common dilute acids and alkalis.
 Ethylene Propene (EPDM) has good mechanical properties and is resistant to ageing, weathering, ozone, oxygen, steam and water.
-It is suitable for use with phosphate ester-based hydraulic fluids and many mineral acids but is not suitable for use with petroleum based oils or fluids.
+It is suitable for use with phosphate ester-based hydraulic fluids and many mineral acids, it is not suitable for use with petroleum based oils or fluids.

 We only hold WRAS approved EPDM which is suitable for use with potable water.
 Nitrile (NBR) is used in applications that have oil or petroleum residues.
 However, it can only be used for temperatures up to 80 ˚C. Neoprene (CR) is a good general purpose material for rubber gaskets recommended for use in less demanding situations with air, water, non-oxidising acid and aliphatic hydrocarbons where extra resistance to heat, ozone or weathering is required.